Cape Breton Region

 Scotia Personnel - Province-wide referrals of private home care providers or housekeepers.
 24-hr care is available.
 Call them at 902.422.1455

 There are various food banks located throughout Cape Breton.
-Click here for location and contact details.
+Call the Family Place Offices for a list of locations and contact details: 902.562.5616

 New Dawn Meals on Wheels - Based in Sydney, they are a volunteer-driven program committed to fostering independence and quality of life by providing affordable nutrition services.
 Call 902.562.1245 for more info.